lsickert/ik-nlp2022-group11/README.md

 ````
 .
-├── data_analysis                           # Files used for data analysis
+├── data_analysis                           # scripts used for data analysis
+|   ├── pickles                             # pickle files used for data analysis
 ├── model_training
 │   ├── explain_from_classification         # Model training scripts for the Explain from Classification task
 │   ├── predict_and_explain                 # Model training scripts for the Predict and Explain task